 If a death occurs unexpectedly, families can face two problems.
 The first is that they struggle to find the funds to cover the costs of the funeral which leads to additional stress and financial hardship.
 The second scenario is that the family settles for a lower costing service that fits within their limited budget.
 This can result in feelings of guilt, disappointment, and regret because they feel they weren’t able to properly honor their loved one’s life.

-This week our partner company FrontRunner Professional released A Helping Hand™ in partnership with GoFundMe, the world’s largest social fundraising platform.
+This week our partner company FrontRunner Professional released A Helping Hand™.
 This is a significant development for the funeral industry as it will undoubtedly help thousands of families across North America.

 Because this announcement got us so excited about the possibilities, we thought we would look at some of the ways the funeral industry can benefit from crowdfunding.